rancher/rancher-docs/versioned_docs/version-2.7/integrations-in-rancher/cloud-marketplace/cloud-marketplace-payg-integration.md

 Yes.
 The listing works independently of your existing subscriptions.
 Please remember that support processes may be different for deployments using your existing subscription and deployments billed via the cloud marketplace.

-#### Tell me more about how the billing for Rancher Prime works for the cloud marketplace.
+#### Can you tell me more about how the billing for Rancher Prime works for the cloud marketplace?

 When purchasing Rancher Prime via the cloud marketplace, the billing is as follows: